-44. FACT: Plenty of talent remained in the South for Daugherty to pluck following the 1965 and 1966 championship seasons, but with the exception of All-American Billy Joe DuPree he and his staff no longer found enough players that turned out to be a George Webster, Bubba Smith, Gene Washington, Charlie Thornhill, Jimmy Raye or other Underground Railroad players from powerhouse teams.
+44. FACT: Plenty of talent remained in the South for Daugherty to pluck following the 1965 and 1966 championship seasons, but with the exception of All-American Billy Joe DuPree he and his staff no longer found enough players that turned out to be a George Webster, Bubba Smith, Gene Washington, Charlie Thornhill, Jimmy Raye or other Underground Railroad powerhouse players.

 * * *